gimco/meteor-latch/README.md

 # Configuration

 Before users can protect their accounts with Latch, we must properly configure the Lath service.
-If you use the `accounts-ui` and the `gimco:accounts-ui-latch` packages, then you can configure the Latch service the first time you add the package using the configuration screen.
+If you use the `accounts-ui` and the `gimco:accounts-ui-latch` packages (or the corresponding bootstrap versions), then you can configure the Latch service the first time you add the package using the configuration screen.

 But the recommended way is configure Latch service using the `service-configuration` package, so you must execute the next lines inside a `Meteor.startup` block on the server side: